 The ISSO sincerely wishes that all our international students have meaningful experiences academically and socially during their stay at Onondaga.

-For more information, please contact the ISSO located in the Ferrante Hall, Room 188.
-You may e-mail chenh@sunyocc.edu or parkm@sunyocc.edu, or call (315) 498-7217/7216.
+For more information, please contact the ISSO located in the Coulter Library, Room C202.
+You may e-mail chenh@sunyocc.edu, or call (315) 498-7216.

 English for Speakers of Other Languages (ESOL)